Computer-Network-Class-Design/UDP/README.md

 ## Server

-The udp server can be started a three ways.
+The udp server can be started in the following ways.

 | Verbose Commands                            | Brief Commands                        | Demonstration                                 |
 | ------------------------------------------- | ------------------------------------- | --------------------------------------------- |